saahen-sriyan-mishra/ClassiSage/README.md

 secret_key = "<YOUR_SECRET_KEY>"
 aws_account_id = "<YOUR_AWS_ACCOUNT_ID>"
 ```

 - Download and install all the dependancies for using Terraform and Python.
-- In the terminal type/paste `terraform init` to initialize the backend
+- In the terminal type/paste `terraform init` to initialize the backend.

 ```bash
 Initializing the backend...
 Initializing provider plugins...